 - Meaningful Echo: "I know you!"

 - Bill, after killing Rick.
-He even has blood on his hands for added effect (Not Rick's, though).
+He even has blood on his hands for added effect (not Rick's, though).

-- Nobody Poops: averted, in an unpleasant overlap with No Dead Body Poops.
-Amy cheerfully talks about what happened when she tried to eat, much to the discomfort of Kieran's family.
+- Averted, in a unpleasant overlap with No Dead Body Poops.
+Amy cheerfully talks about what happened when she tried to eat, much to the discomfort of Kieren's family.
 New clothing was required, apparently.